Name: Joanne Ruse

 Industry: Healthcare, Wellness & Fitness

 Biggest success: My biggest success was getting started with creating my business.
 Each step I took included fighting through a personal obstacle of mine.
-Fear, doubt, worry, and anxiety about what I was doing each had a place holder in my mind.
+Fear, doubt, worry and anxiety about what I was doing each had a placeholder in my mind.
 When it came to making even the smallest move towards my goal of becoming an entrepreneur, those feelings would arise.
-Eventually, step by step, I gained the strength and confidence to move past my fears and start the my journey for launching my product.
-I am very blessed with many wonderful, strong, and encouraging women who took each of those baby steps with me.
-With their love and support I gained confidence in my in product and most importantly, I gained confidence in myself and was able to become a successful entrepreneur.
+Eventually, step by step, I gained the strength and confidence to move past my fears and start the journey for launching my product.
+I am very blessed with many wonderful, strong and encouraging women who took each of those baby steps with me.
+With their love and support, I gained confidence in my in product and, most importantly, I gained confidence in myself and was able to become a successful entrepreneur.

 Edited by The Story Exchange